 Taxotere Warning Updated More Than 10 Years After Winning FDA Approval

 The FDA approved Taxotere for use in combination with other chemotherapy drugs to treat breast cancer in 2004.
-In 2010, The National Center for Biotechnology Information released a study on chemotherapy-induced alopecia; several cases were thought to stem from Taxotere.
+In 2010, The National Center for Biotechnology Information released a study on chemotherapy-induced alopecia; researchers believed Taxotere caused several cases.
 However, the Food and Drug Administration didn’t update Taxotere’s warning label to include increased permanent alopecia risks until December 2015.
 During those 11 years, hundreds (possibly even thousands) of cancer patients received Taxotere-based chemotherapy treatment that rendered them permanently bald.

 Taxotere Permanent Hair Loss Lawsuit Timeline

-Plaintiff Erma Spann filed the first Taxotere permanent hair loss lawsuit against Sanofi.
+Plaintiff Erma Spann filed the first Taxotere lawsuit against Sanofi.
 Spann allegedly experienced permanent hair loss after undergoing chemotherapy with Taxotere in February 2005.
-Spann alleges Sanofi concealed information, preventing patients from objectively deciding whether taking Taxotere was worth the permanent hair loss risks.
+Spann alleges Sanofi concealed information, preventing patients from objectively deciding whether taking Taxotere was worth the risks.
 Her claim also asserts that Sanofi utilized “wrongful conduct and illegal kickback schemes.”
 These policies allegedly exposed thousands of patients to Taxotere’s increased toxicity compared to its less potent taxane drug competitor, Taxol.

 March 23, 2016: Ami Dodson Files Second Taxotere Lawsuit